Kera-Kera/COMP3015CW2-/README.md

 #How does the user interact with your executable?
 How do you open and control the software you wrote (exe file)?

-Opening the executable shows a model of a cat with Shadows activated.
-Pressing 1 will deactivate and 2 will activate a toon shaded cat model, and Pressing 3 and 4 will do the same but for a particle system
+Opening the executable found in folder "x64/release" shows a model of a cat with Shadows activated.
+Pressing 1 will deactivate and 2 will activate a toon shaded cat model, and Pressing 3 and 4 will do the same but for a particle system.

 #How does the program code work?
 How do the classes and functions fit together and who does what?